SANTIAGO TAVERA AND MILTON RIAÑO

 Entre Ríos is a creative-research project that investigates ideas of virtual and geographical displacement, through the investigation of archival footage, counter narratives, historical and topographical material along with 360 and drone technologies and various CGI techniques.
 This project investigates the concept of ‘virtual dislocation’.
 The increase in the use of digital technologies in our daily lives magnifies our sense of ‘virtual dislocation’, as in today’s digitally mediated reality, we are physically here and digitally elsewhere.
 This dislocation is also the result of socio-economic phenomena which often forces migrant bodies to relocate to a different city, country or culture.
 These migrant bodies often live as fluid beings that navigate between memories of their past, the reality of their present and the illusions of their future.

-Entre Ríos, is an experimental video installation piece that depicts geographic and urban developments of a municipality in Bogota situated between two rivers, the Arzobispo River and Rio Negro.
+Entre Ríos, is an experimental video project and installation that depicts geographic and urban developments of a municipality in Bogota situated between two rivers, the Arzobispo River and Rio Negro.
 This project explores the apartment that my family left behind when we migrated to Canada in 2001.
 Surrounded by two canals, the apartment is perceived as a vessel of memories, illusions and experiences.
-Water was critical to the Muiscas (the indigenous community who used to inhabit the central highlands of the Colombian Andes) and this region.
-To them, just as water was fluid, life was seen as a spiral nomadic path with ‘home’ always at its core.

-Most of the audiovisual and archival material of this project was recorded and collected in Bogota, Colombia, thanks to the support and collaboration of the Institute of Geography Agustin Codazzi, the Institute of Natural Science of the National University of Colombia, and the Elastic Spaces lab at Concordia University in Montréal, Canada.
+Most of the audiovisual and archival material of this project was recorded and collected in Bogota, Colombia, thanks to the support and collaboration of the Institute of Geography Agustin Codazzi and the Elastic Spaces lab at Concordia University in Montréal, Canada.

 Non-lieux is an immersive installation and VR project that depicts a deconstruction of different architectural rooms within a digital home, exposing memories that have been contained within these spaces.
 Through an experimental composition of 360° images and 3D graphic animations, this project narrates the virtual transcendence of bodies across different spaces.
 The sound of this piece comes from an experimental composition on the noise atoms make as they transform from one state to another.
 This VR project emerges from a field study and workshop realized by Santiago Tavera in the Fall of 2018 in collaboration with the Creata XR-Art and Science and Mutante.Lab in Bogota, Colombia.
 The research exploration dealt with interpretations of queer architecture and virtual bodies in Canadian and Colombian sites.